mrdijk/EnergyEfficient_FL/energy-efficiency/docs/Getting-Started.md

 # Getting Started with DYNAMOS
 ## Preparation (installing prerequisites)
+### Install Go
+Follow this guide: https://go.dev/dl/.
+Select the correct OS, for Windows you should download the .msi (Microsoft Installer) file .

 ### Installing and running Kubernetes
 1. Make sure Docker is installed: https://docs.docker.com/desktop/